 I’ve said it before, and I’ll say it again: Strong digestion is the cornerstone of good health.
 After all, it’s not just what you eat but what you actually absorb that counts.
-And if your good gut bugs, the ones working for you to digest your food and produce vitamins, are sharing space with the wrong types of pathogenic bacteria (some types are actually beneficial!) and parasites in your digestive tract, your digestive function and overall health suffers.
+And if your good gut bugs, the ones working for you to digest your food and produce vitamins, are sharing space with the wrong types of bacteria and parasites in your digestive tract, your digestive function and overall health suffers.

 What is H Pylori?